HarshAwasth-i/HarshAwasth-i/README.md

 ## 🚀 Featured Projects

-### 💼 DevSync (In Progress)
+### 💼 DevSync – Developer Collaboration Platform *(In Progress)*

-A modern full-stack developer collaboration platform where developers can discover opportunities, manage profiles, and connect efficiently.
+A modern full-stack platform where developers can create profiles, discover opportunities, and connect with other developers.

 **Tech Stack**